-1. Achieve (a) a low correlation to equity markets and (b) an annualized rate of return at or above the HFRI Fund of Funds Composite Index net of all fees and expenses.
+1. Generate total AR Portfolio returns at or above the HFRI Fund of Funds Composite Index (net of all fees and expenses).
 Please refer to ACERA's Absolute Return Policy, which is maintained as a separate document, for detailed information.

-G.H.
-REAL ASSETSRETURN POOL
+H. REAL ASSETS

-- 1. An annualized rate of return in excess of the Core Consumer Price Index plus 300 basis points (3.00%).
-See the Addendum for additional detail. - 1.
-The Real Assets portfolio is expected to provide return and risk above bonds but below equity, with generally low correlations to both asset categories.
-More specifically, the performance of the real assets portfolio will be measured against the following blended benchmark: S&P Global Natural Resources Index, S&P Global Infrastructure Index, and Bloomberg Commodity Index in the ratio of 50/35/15.
+1. The performance of the Real Assets portfolio will be measured against the following blended benchmark: S&P Global Natural Resources Index, S&P Global Infrastructure Index, and Bloomberg Commodity Index in the ratio of 50/35/15.
 Please refer to ACERA's Real Assets Policy, which is maintained as a separate document, for detailed information.